Gjloz009/rag_system_for_traffic_regulations_cdmx/create_instance.md

 ---

 <p align="justify">
-4. Install <code>Docker</code>.
+3. Install <code>Docker</code>.
 I'm using wsl2 I'll show how to install it for this particular case and also in a more general case.
 </p>

 <p align="justify">
-4.1 Typicall case
+3.1 Typicall case in Linux OS.
 </p>

 Please update the libraries.